W. N. T. Beckett: Royal service

 Beckett had one of his most pleasant duties in March and April 1925, when HMS Vendetta and another destroyer were chosen to accompany the Royal Yacht on a cruise of the Mediterranean.
 The purpose of the cruise was for King George V to recuperate after a period of serious illness.
-The King was joined by Queen Mary, Prince George, Duke of Kent, Princess Victoria and their party.
-During the cruise Beckett had the opportunity to spend time with the Royal family, and upon the completion of their cruise, King George V presented Beckett with a Member of the Royal Victorian Order (MVO) for the services he had given during their most enjoyable cruise.
-See accompanying photo taken by Princess Victoria, of Beckett with King George V aboard HMS Vendetta during the cruise.
+The King was joined by Queen Mary; Prince George, Duke of Kent; Princess Victoria; and their party.
+During the cruise Beckett had the opportunity to spend time with the royal family, and upon the completion of their cruise, King George V appointed Beckett a Member of the Royal Victorian Order (MVO) for the services he had given during their cruise.

 On 14 April 1927, he was appointed in command of HMS Velox in the Atlantic Fleet.
 During this period Beckett began to court Gladys Hemery Lindon, an heiress of an old Welsh family, the Edwardes of Rhyd-y-gors.
 In 1928 they wed, and were deeply in love.
 He always referred to her as his 'Snowdrop'.
-They settled at her home, St Regulus, near Southampton, and soon after Beckett was made a commander.
+They settled at her home, St Regulus, near Southampton, and soon after Beckett was promoted to the rank of commander.
 On 21 February 1935 their daughter Rosemary Caroline Rowan Beckett was born.

 Scuttling of HMY Britannia

 In 1936, Beckett was selected by the Commander-in-Chief, Portsmouth, Admiral Sir John Kelly GCVO, KCB for an unusual task.
 Beckett had served under Sir John Kelly in the past, and the two were on very good terms.
-After the death of King George V, King Edward VIII asked Sir John Kelly to organise the scuttling of HMY Britannia, as it was King George V's dying wish.
-Kelly felt there was no better man for the job than Beckett, who had been made a Captain by this stage, and was in command of the destroyer HMS Winchester.
-On 10 July 1936, Winchester towed the stripped hull of the Royal Yacht out past the Isle of Wight to St Catherine's Deep, and in the presence of Sir Philip Hunloke, who had so often sailed Britannia for the King during her racing career, Britannia was scuttled by Captain Beckett.
+After the death of King George V, King Edward VIII asked Sir John Kelly to organise the scuttling of the cutter Britannia, as it was allegedly George V's dying wish.
+Kelly felt there was no better man for the job than Beckett, who had just been promoted to the rank of captain, and was in command of the destroyer Winchester.
+On 10 July 1936, Winchester towed the stripped hull of the cutter out past the Isle of Wight to St Catherine's Deep, and in the presence of Sir Philip Hunloke, who had so often sailed the cutter for the King during her racing career, Britannia was scuttled by Captain Beckett.